react-navigation/react-navigation.github.io/versioned_docs/version-8.x/nesting-navigators.md

 ### Each navigator keeps its own navigation history

-Lets say you have a stack navigator (lets call it `StackA`) nested within another navigator (lets call it `NavigatorB`).
+Let's say you have a stack navigator (let's call it `StackA`) nested within another navigator (let's call it `NavigatorB`).
 When you press the back button in a screen inside `StackA`, it will go to the previous screen of the closest ancestor navigator of the screen - i.e. `StackA`.

 If the current screen is the first screen in `StackA`, then pressing back will go to the previous screen in `NavigatorB`.